 The Group recognizes all derivative instruments as either assets or liabilities in the balance sheet at their respective fair values.
 The Group evaluates its debt and equity issuances to determine if those contracts or embedded components of those contracts qualify as derivatives requiring separate recognition in the Group's financial statements.
 The result of this accounting treatment is that the fair value of the embedded derivative is revalued at each balance sheet date and recorded as a liability or an asset, and the change in fair value during the reporting period is recorded in other income (expense) in the Consolidated Statement of Operations and Comprehensive Loss.
-The current or non-current classification of derivative instruments is reassessed at the end of each reporting period.
-Derivative instrument liabilities or assets are classified in the balance sheet as current or non-current liabilities or assets based on whether or not net-cash settlement of the derivative instrument is expected within twelve months of the balance sheet date.
+The current or non-current classification of derivative instrument liabilities or assets are classified in the balance sheet as current or non-current liabilities or assets based on whether or not net-cash settlement of the derivative instrument is expected within twelve months of the balance sheet date.